HajoRijgersberg/OM/README.md

 22. A. P. Vedurmudi, M. Gruber, S. Eichstädt and A. Paschke, "Semantics in Sensor Networks: An Ontology for Dynamic Transfer Behavior in Calibrated Sensors," 2021 IEEE International Workshop on Metrology for Industry 4.0 & IoT (MetroInd4.0&IoT), 2021, pp. 358-363, doi: 10.1109/MetroInd4.0IoT51437.2021.9488554, https://ieeexplore.ieee.org/document/9488554.
 23. B. D. Hall, M. Kuster, Representing quantities and units in digital systems, submitted to Measurement: Sensors, 2022.
 24. Agneta Ghose, Matteo Lissandrini, Emil Riis Hansen, Bo Pedersen Weidema, A core ontology for modeling life cycle sustainability assessment on the Semantic Web, Journal of Industrial Ecology, 26, 2022, 731–747.
+25. The World Avatar™, An open digital ecosystem that unlocks the power of data and knowledge, https://theworldavatar.io/.

 ### <a name="references-to-om"></a>Discussing OM in general (not exhaustive)